jawrainey/leftyrighty/README.md

 ## Contributing

-If you have any suggestions for improvements, feel free to open an [issue](https://github.com/jawrainey/leftyrighty/issues) or make a [pull request](https://github.com/jawrainey/leftyrighty/pulls).
+If you have any suggestions for improvements or discover sites where this extension **does not work correctly** then feel free to open an [issue](https://github.com/jawrainey/leftyrighty/issues) or make a [pull request](https://github.com/jawrainey/leftyrighty/pulls).

 ## License